kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 ### Step 1: Export a Chat

-1. Navigate to any chat on ChatGPT, Claude, Gemini, or DeepSeek
+1. Navigate to any chat on **ChatGPT**, **Claude**, **Gemini**, or **DeepSeek**
-2. Click the **"Export Chat"** button in the conversation header
+2. Click the **"Export Chat"** button that appears in the conversation header
-3. The extension opens the options page with your chat data pre-loaded
+3. The extension automatically opens with your chat data pre-loaded and ready to customize

 ### Step 2: Review & Edit (Optional)

--   Messages are automatically loaded and selected
+-   All messages are automatically loaded and selected
--   Use the **"Message Management"** panel to select, edit, or reorder messages
+-   Use the **"Message Management"** panel to:
+    -   Select/deselect specific messages
+    -   Drag and drop to reorder messages
+    -   Edit message content with the rich text editor
+    -   View real-time preview of changes

 ### Step 3: Customize (Optional)

 -   Choose your preferred layout (Chat, Q&A, or Document)
 -   Adjust colors, fonts, spacing, and styling
+-   Configure headers, footers, and margins
--   Preview changes in real-time
+-   Preview changes in real-time on the right panel

-### Step 4: Export or Save
+### Step 4: Export, Save, or Backup

 -   **Export to PDF**: Click "Export PDF" to download immediately
--   **Save Chat**: Save for future reference with current settings
+-   **Save Chat**: Store chat locally for future editing/re-export
+-   **Backup Chat**: Export as JSON file for backup/sharing
--   **Save Preset**: Save your styling settings for reuse
+-   **Save Preset**: Save your styling settings for quick reuse

 ---